eh-K/Alpha-Commander/README.md

 # Features

-> Simply paste the Cbuf_addText offset
+> - Simply paste the Cbuf_addText offset
->
-> Load any map files(that aren't broke)
+> - Load any map files(that aren't broke)
->
-> Enter commands
+> - Enter commands
->
-> Photo Mode where all UI is toggable(Not recommended on retail builds)
+> - Photo Mode where all UI is toggable(Not recommended on retail builds)
+> - Quick commands such as FOV and noClip/God for debug versions.

 # Credits
+Heaventh
+- Base code to even make a tool
-Heaventh - uint textbox entry conversion
+- uint textbox entry conversion